-Once you’ve done these five important steps, it’s time to consider calling an attorney.
+Once you’ve done these five important steps, it’s time to consider calling an accident attorney in Los Angeles.
 If you were responsible for the crash, an attorney can help you understand any charges and penalties.
 If you were the victim, an attorney can ensure you get a fair settlement.
 In either situation, you should call the attorney as soon as you’re physically able.

 What if You Feel Fine at the Scene?

 You might feel fine at the scene.
 A few hours later, you have a headache.
 You go to the doctor and learn you have a mild concussion.
 It’s not unheard of for adrenaline at the accident scene to keep you from feeling your injuries.